Published Oct 12, 2022

 Some of the benefits of an Internal Medicine approach include:

-• Diagnosis and treatments of more complex issues and may use more hospitalization methods if necessary.
+• Diagnosis and treatments of more complex medical conditions and may use more hospitalization methods if necessary.

 • Their training offers the ability to connect and work with internal medicine subspecialty colleagues—which can be helpful for patients with medically complex situations.